 In 2007 Harry raised $40 million for a public Special Purpose Acquisition Company (SPAC) whose mandated goal was to merge with a Chinese company within two years.
 To complete the merger by a 2009 deadline, Harry traveled to China 13 times in 18 months.
 His travels to numerous provinces in China entailed visits to 50 companies involved in diverse industries.
 In 2009, against all odds, when 35 other SPACs failed to complete their mergers and had to dissolve, Harry successfully completed a merger.

 - Awarded highest professional designations for computers and software

 - CDP (Certified Data Professional)

-- All Star Securities Analyst for information technology industry covering 20% of value of all U.S. stocks for three leading investment banking firms:
+- All Star Securities Analyst for information technology industry while covering 20% of the value of all U.S. stocks for three leading investment banking firms:

 - Merrill Lynch, Drexel Burnham Lambert, CS First Boston

 - First sell-side securities analyst to combine coverage of computers and telecommunications

 - Founded Edelson Technology Partners (ETP) to serve the technology industry in venture capital, consulting and mergers and acquisitions